projectacrn/acrn-hypervisor/doc/getting_started/index.rst

 A sample `bridge.sh
 <https://github.com/projectacrn/acrn-devicemodel/tree/master/samples/bridge.sh>`__
-is available in the acrn-devicemodel GitHub repo (in the samples folder) as shown here:
+is included in the Clear Linux release, and is also available in the acrn-devicemodel GitHub repo (in the samples folder) as shown here:

 .. literalinclude:: ../../acrn-devicemodel/samples/bridge.sh
    :caption: acrn-devicemodel/samples/bridge.sh
    :language: bash

-by default, it is located to /usr/share/acrn/demo/ directory, and use it directly by making it executable and running it:
+By default, it is located in the ``/usr/share/acrn/demo/`` directory.
+Use it directly by making it executable and running it:

 .. code-block:: none

+   # cd /usr/share/acrn/demo/
    # chmod +x ./bridge.sh
    # ./bridge.sh